Green Gathering: 7 Tips for Planning an Eco-Friendly Baby Shower

 Now that you’re on board with your eco-friendly baby shower, make sure your guests are, too.
 Design your invitation to include a natural theme—and specify in the text that the event is environmentally conscious.
 While the message is sure to intrigue your friends and family, it’ll also ensure they’re aware of your preferences.
 Instead of bringing disposable diapers or a toy from a company that ignores sustainable forest practices, your guests will be mindful about selecting organic clothing and supplies.

 Above all, have fun with your eco-friendly theme!
 Dress up in natural colours, place a flower crown in your hair and shine, mama!
-You did something wonderful for the planet while celebrating yourself and your baby.
+You did something extraordinary for the planet while celebrating yourself and your baby.
 Besides, caring for Mother Nature is an excellent practice to prepare you for pampering yourself as a new mother.